On this page:

 |

-Your organisation may be eligible to apply for a larger range of government and non-government grants.
+Your organisation may be eligible to apply for more government and non-government grants.

 |

-Your organisation will not be able to apply for grants that require applicants to be incorporated.
+Your organisation can't apply for grants that require applicants to be incorporated.

 |

-When deciding whether to incorporate, your club or community group can also consider a number of other options:
+Your club or community group can also consider other options such as: